spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 In some cases, OMS works incorrectly.
 In most cases, a *correct* flow can be run successfully, but the first run of a wrong path might reveal a problem.
 In other cases, there might be known limitations that can lead to incorrect transitions.
 There can also be cases that are valid but should be rewritten into a better readable process.
 If you discover more edge cases, please send those to our [support team](https://spryker.force.com/support/s/).

-This article describes the most common issues with OMS design and how you can fix them.
+This document describes the most common issues with OMS design and how you can fix them.

 ## More than one onEnter event from one state